jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 ## Arrow Functions

 We've touched on `this` binding complications with functions earlier in this chapter, and they're covered at length in the *this & Object Prototypes* title of this series.
-It's important to understand the frustrations that `this` based programming with normal functions brings, because that is the primary motivation for the new ES6 `=>` arrow function feature.
+It's important to understand the frustrations that `this`-based programming with normal functions brings, because that is the primary motivation for the new ES6 `=>` arrow function feature.

 Let's first illustrate what an arrow function looks like, as compared to normal functions: